-Nikon D500 versus Panasonic GH5
+Nikon D500 vs Panasonic GH5

-The Nikon D500 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were announced, respectively, in January 2016 and January 2017.
+The Nikon D500 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were officially introduced, respectively, in January 2016 and January 2017.
 The D500 is a DSLR, while the GH5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D500) and a Four Thirds (GH5) sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Panasonic provides 20.2 MP.
+The Nikon has a resolution of 20.7 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably smaller (19 percent) than the Nikon D500.
 Moreover, the GH5 is markedly lighter (16 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.